Jan-Fryblik/gentoo-liso/README.md

 ###### Tips:

 Before instalation is recommended to check kernel settings.
 I'm not sure if ebuild checks all kernel configurations needed by IKE.
 In kernel
-*Networking support -> Networking options* I need to enable
+*Networking support -> Networking options* I had to enable:

   * IP: ARP daemon support
   * IP: TCP suncookie support